 One way to help students assess their alcohol use and find out more information regarding alcohol is through our brief, anonymous survey called "eCHECKUP TO GO."
 If you are interested in taking this assessment you can find out more information in the drop down menu below.

-Want to know about other opportunities through the Center for Cura Personalis?
+Want to know about other opportunities through OHP?

-The Center for Cura Personalis offers many more opportunities for students to reflect on and discuss the role alcohol or drug use plays in a student's life.
-See below for more information on those opportunities.
+OHP offers additional opportunities for students to reflect on and discuss the role substance use plays in their life.
+See below for more information.

 What is eCHECKUP TO GO?